-Getting There -- From Flagstaff, the easiest route to Canyon de Chelly is I-40 to U.S. 191 to Ganado.
+ARRIVING—From Flagstaff, the easiest route to Canyon de Chelly is I-40 to U.S. 191 to Ganado.
 At Ganado, drive west on Ariz.
 264 and pick up U.S. 191 N. to Chinle.
-If you’re coming down from Monument Valley or Navajo National Monument, Indian Rte.
+If you’re coming down from Monument Valley or Navajo National Monument, Navajo Rte.
 59, which connects U.S. 160 and U.S. 191, is an excellent road with plenty of beautiful scenery.

-Visitor Information -- Before leaving home, you can contact Canyon de Chelly National Monument, P.O.
-Box 588, Chinle, AZ 86503 (tel.
-928/674-5500; www.nps.gov/cach), for information.
+VISITOR INFORMATION—Before leaving home, you can contact Canyon de Chelly National Monument, P.O.
+Box 588, Chinle, AZ 86503 (www.nps.gov/cach; (tel.
+928/674-5500) for information.
 The monument itself is open daily from sunrise to sunset.
-The visitor center is open daily 8am to 5pm (closed Christmas day).
+The visitor center is open daily 8am to 5pm (closed Christmas).
 Remember that the Navajo Nation observes daylight saving time.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.